April 16, 2018

 Her concerns of second-hand smoke and the potential impact on her unit’s value are only growing, however, as federal legislation to legalize marijuana looms.
 With use already so prevalent in her building, where she has lived for four years, she dreads that her neighbours will soon be allowed to cultivate their own home-grown pot.

 “If they start growing the plants on day one, I’m out, because I don’t think our neighbourhood should have to tolerate this,” she says.
 “We have a lot of young professionals, a lot of young families.
 I don’t see this is the right time or place to be promoting growing or smoking in the home.”

-Mary’s just one of the 1.6 million condo dwellers who will be impacted when Bill C-45 – the Cannabis Act – is passed into law in late summer 2018.
+Mary’s just one of the 1.6 million condo dwellers who will be impacted when Bill C-45 – the Cannabis Act – is passed into law on October 17, 2018.
 While the particulars of how the drug is distributed and used will fall to the individual provinces, federal law states Canadians will be able to smoke, eat or vape pot in their homes, as well as grow up to four plants per household.

 While the complications of smoking weed in condos have been hotly reported, less notice has been given to the presence of plants in private residences – and it’s actually the increase of these indoor grow-ops that most concern the real estate industry.
 Experts say everyone, from buyers and sellers, to agents, to home inspectors, will be affected.

 Related read: What Legal Pot Means for Renters and Condo Owners